kc8/get_git_release/README.md

 Downloads a github release file to a directory.

-The release can get 'latest' by default or a specific github version tag
+The release can get the 'latest' release by default or a specific Github version tag.

-The pattern in name can be used to target a specific file to download.
-For example if you want the windows release you can add something like `-windows-`
+The 'pattern in name' can be used to target a specific file to download.
+For example if you want the windows release you can add something like `-windows-`.
+The code will do a `.contains(...)` to find a matching file.

 ## Inputs